Clinkle/objective-c-style-guide/README.md

 # Clinkle Objective-C Style Guide

-At Clinkle, when our C purists friends or our LISP Purist friends say "Objective-C looks like documentation, not code," we say "That's a feature, not a bug"
+At Clinkle, when our C purists friends or our LISP Purist friends say “Objective-C looks like documentation, not code,” we say “That’s a feature, not a bug!”

 We take no credit for the inspiration behind the meat of the guide.
-That goes to the team at the [NYTimes](https://github.com/NYTimes/objective-c-style-guide).
-We hope you agree with some of the modifcations we've made for our own purposes.
-We belive the best mark of a good codebase is one where you don't know which engineer wrote a particular file (until you use `git blame`, if you must).
+That goes to the team at [The New York Times](https://github.com/NYTimes/objective-c-style-guide).
+We hope you agree with some of the modifcations we’ve made for our own purposes.
+We belive the best mark of a good codebase is one where you don’t know which engineer wrote a particular file (until you use `git blame`, if you must).

 ## Table of Contents